Chirag-ahir/JAVA-All-Basic/README.md

  What is the difference between Method hiding and Overriding ?
  In Method Overriding child class can access parent class method implementation.
 In case of Method Hiding parent class method implementation cannot be accessed through child class reference.

+What is Singleton class ?<br>
+A singleton class is a class that can have only one object at a time.

+Why we can say that Java is Plateform independent language ? <br>
+ Java is a platform-independent programming language.
+Java doesn’t require the entire code to be rewritten for all the different platforms.
+It supports platform independence using Java bytecode and Java Virtual Machine.
+Java compiler javac converts the program code into byte code.
+This byte code is platform-independent and can run on any JVM operating system.
+JVM interprets the byte code to machine code, and the program is executed.